bsdimp/freebsd-git-docs/mini-primer.md

     git clone -b branch --depth 1 $URL [dir]

-This clones the repository, but only has the most recent version in the respository.
+This clones the repository, but only has the most recent version in the repository.
 The rest of the history is not downloaded.
 Should you change your mind later, you can do 'git fetch --unshallow' to get the old history.

 ### Building